 interpret him, but makes him a spiritual thinker, asserting and emphasizing the dignity and high possibilities of human nature, which had been debased by corrupt teachings.
-No great religion is possible and permanent without a basis of spiritual ideas.
-In Madame Leonowen's touching description of the death of the Buddhist high priest, which sie witnessed in a monastery at which she witnessed in a monastery at Bangkok, the attendant priests chanted: Thou Excellence or Perfection, I take refuge in Thee, Thou Truth, I take refuge in Thee; Thou Sacred One, I take refuge in Thee;" and "with an expression sweetly content," the venerable man passed quietly to the higher life.

-Mr. Arnold is an editor of the London Daily Telegraph, but finds time to write a golden noem occasionally, "Abdullah's Mes-sage from Paradise," beginning:
+No great religion is possible and per-manent without a basis of spiritual ideas.
+In Madame Leonowen's touching descrip-tion of the death of the Buddhist high priest, which she witnessed in a monastery at Bangkok, the attendant priests chanted: "Thou Excellence or Perfection, 1 take refuge in Thee, Thou Truth, I take refuge in Thee; Thou Sacred One, I take refuge in Thee;" and "with an expression sweetly content," the venerable man passed quietly ontent," the venerable man passed quietly to the higher life.
+Mr. Arnoid is an editor of the London Daily Telegraph, but finds time to write a gelden poem occasionally, "Abdullah's Mes-sage from Paradise," beginning:

-"He who died at Azan sende," and "A Surprise," are his; although I made the mistake, in my compilation of Poems of the Life Beyond, of crediting them to others, their real authorship not being then
+"He who died at Azan sends,". and "A Surprise," are his; although I made the mistake, in my compilation of Poems of the Life Beyond, of crediting them to others, their real authorship not being then known.

-Many of your readers would be enlightened by, "The Light of Asia," and doubtless you will have it on your shelves to supply their wants.
-Yours truly,
+Many of your readers would be enlighten-ed by, "The Light of Asia," and doubtless you will have it on your shelves to supply their wants.
+Yours truly, G. B. STEBBINS.

-G. B. Stebbins.